 Mubarak, Egypt's Ousted President, Is Dead At 91

-Former Egyptian president Hosni Mubarak, who was ousted from power in the early days of the Arab Spring, has died at the age of 91, according to Egyptian state television.
+Former Egyptian President Hosni Mubarak, who was ousted from power in the early days of the Arab Spring, has died at the age of 91, according to Egyptian state television.

 For many Egyptians, Mubarak became the symbol of all that was wrong with their country.
-His nearly three-decade rule is recalled as a time of political repression, widespread corruption and economic stagnation for all but an elite few.
+His nearly three-decade rule is recalled as a time of political repression, widespread corruption and economic stagnation for everyone but an elite few.

 Many Egyptians who took to the streets in early 2011 seeking his ouster weren't even born when the former military pilot first became president.